catherinedevlin/clone_army/README.rst

 - If you had run `clone-army` with a filter, you won't need to re-use that filter to avoid cloning the rest of the repositories

+To discover and clone private repos, call with `--login (your github username)`; you will be prompted for your password.

 Comparable projects
 -------------------